343829084/leetcode-2/solutions/003.longest-substring-without-repeating-characters/question.md

 Input: &quot;abcabcbb&quot;
 Output: 3
-Explanation: The answer is &quot;abc&quot;, which the length is 3.
+Explanation: The answer is &quot;abc&quot;, with the length of 3.